AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 Using this capability, organizations can allow its users to work using [!DNL Adobe Stock] assets in [!DNL Experience Manager Assets].
 From within the [!DNL Experience Manager] user interface, users can search [!DNL Adobe Stock] assets and license the required assets.

 Once an [!DNL Adobe Stock] asset is licensed in [!DNL Experience Manager], it can be used and managed like a typical asset.
-In [!DNL Experience Manager], the users can search and preview the assets; copy and publish the assets; share the assets on [!DNL Brand Portal]; access and use the assets via [!DNL Experience Manager] desktop app; and so on.
+In [!DNL Experience Manager], the users can search and preview the assets; copy and publish the assets; share the assets on [!DNL Brand Portal]; access and use the assets by way of [!DNL Experience Manager] desktop app, and so on.

 ![Search for [!DNL Adobe Stock] assets and filter results from your [!DNL Adobe Experience Manager] workspace](assets/adobe-stock-search-results-workspace.png)